 Contrary to the above four, Joe Blanton has never been a closer – the 36-year-old has mostly worked as a starter, in fact – but not many have been better out of the bullpen over the past couple seasons.
 Last year was Blanton’s first as a full-time reliever, and the then-Dodger finished sixth in innings (80) and compiled a 2.48 ERA, 9.00 K/9 and 2.93 BB/9.
 The slider-heavy Blanton also got swinging strikes a career-high 14.2 percent of the time (up from 13.0 in 2015), though both his 32.3 percent ground-ball rate and 5.3 percent infield pop-up mark stand out as concerns.

 While these five aren’t in the Chapman-Jansen-Melancon class, all could serve as boons to their next teams’ bullpens.
 In your opinion, which member of the group is the most desirable target?
-Or, rather than this quintet, maybe there’s another free agent reliever you’d rather have instead.
+Or, instead of this quintet, maybe there’s another free agent reliever you’d rather have.